Faz540/pokemon-anime-cries-recomp-mod/README.md

 ## Installation

 You can either:
-- Click the "Releases" button on this GitHub page and download the zip file and import that as a "Import Mod .zip" file the Gen1Recomp application.
+- Click the [Releases](https://github.com/Faz540/pokemon-anime-cries-recomp-mod/releases/) button on this GitHub page and download the zip file (pokemon-anime-cries-recomp-mod-v1.0.0.zip) and import that as a "Import Mod .zip" file the Gen1Recomp application.
 - Install this in the Gen1Recomp application by searching for the mod "Pokémon Anime Cries"

 ## Compatibility